Extensive Long-Range Entanglement in a Nonequilibrium Steady State: Additional numerical tests

 \section{Additional numerical tests}

-Fig.~2 in the main text showed a comparison between our analytical results and numerical calculations of the different correlation measures: MI, coherent information (CI) and fermionic negativity.
-The results were computed for the single impurity model described in the main text, assuming a symmetric configuration of the subsystems ($\ell_{{\scriptscriptstyle L}}=\ell_{{\scriptscriptstyle R}}$ and $d_{{\scriptscriptstyle L}}=d_{{\scriptscriptstyle R}}$), for fixed values of the Fermi momenta and various values of the impurity energy $\epsilon_{0}$.
-In Fig.~\ref{fig:Num-comparison-symmetric-bias} we show a similar comparison, where now the impurity energy is fixed and results are plotted for various values of the bias, which is another parameter that influences the asymptotic scaling coefficients (for a bias that is small enough such that the scattering probabilities vary negligibly in $\left[k_{-},k_{+}\right]$, the leading volume-law terms of the correlations measures are linear in the bias).
+Fig.~\ref{fig:Num-Comparison-Symmetric} shows a comparison between our analytical results and numerical calculations of the different correlation measures -- MI, CI and fermionic negativity -- assuming a symmetric configuration of the subsystems ($\ell_{{\scriptscriptstyle L}}=\ell_{{\scriptscriptstyle R}}$ and $d_{{\scriptscriptstyle L}}=d_{{\scriptscriptstyle R}}$); Fig.~\ref{fig:MI-Varying-Distance} compares analytical and numerical results for the dependence of the MI and negativity on the positions relative to the scatterer of subsystems with fixed lengths.
+All of these results were computed for the single impurity model described in Sec.~\ref{sec:Asymptotics-of-correlation-measures}, for fixed values of the Fermi momenta and various values of the impurity energy $\epsilon_{0}$.
+In Fig.~\ref{fig:Num-comparison-symmetric-bias} we show similar comparisons, where now the impurity energy is fixed and results are plotted for various values of the bias, which is another parameter that influences the asymptotic scaling coefficients (for a bias that is small enough such that the scattering probabilities vary negligibly in $\left[k_{-},k_{+}\right]$, the leading volume-law terms of the correlations measures are linear in the bias).
 Again, the good agreement of the analytical calculation with numerics is clearly evident.

-The numerical calculations presented in Figs.~2--3 of the main text and in Fig.~\ref{fig:Num-comparison-symmetric-bias} all rely on direct diagonalization of two-point correlation matrices, through Eq.~(6) of the main text (for the MI and CI) and Eq.~(\ref{eq:Negativity-from-correlations}).
-The entries of these correlation matrices were computed for the limit $d_{i}/\ell_{i}\to\infty$ (with $d_{{\scriptscriptstyle L}}-d_{{\scriptscriptstyle R}}$ kept fixed) by discarding terms that vanish at this limit according to the Riemann-Lebesgue lemma (see the analysis in Subsec.~\ref{subsec:Method-I} leading to Eq.~(\ref{eq:Correlation-matrix-large-d})).
+The numerical calculations presented in Figs.~\ref{fig:Num-Comparison-Symmetric}--\ref{fig:Num-comparison-symmetric-bias} all rely on the direct diagonalization of two-point correlation matrices, through Eq.~(\ref{eq:Renyi-from-correlations}) (for the MI and CI) and Eq.~(\ref{eq:Negativity-from-correlations}) (for the negativity).
+The entries of these correlation matrices were computed in the limit $d_{i}/\ell_{i}\to\infty$ (with $d_{{\scriptscriptstyle L}}-d_{{\scriptscriptstyle R}}$ kept fixed), by discarding terms that vanish in this limit according to the Riemann-Lebesgue lemma, as explained in Appendix \ref{sec:Two-point-correlations}.